jvwag/advent-of-code/README.md

-# Advent of Code 2016
+# Advent of Code

-My personal implementation of this years [Advent of Code](http://adventofcode.com/2016).
+My personal implementation of this [Advent of Code](https://adventofcode.com).

 Create a configuration for downloading the assignments:

-1. Find the session cookie by using a debugger on your favorite browser after logging in on the [adventofcode.com](http://adventofcode.com) site.
+1. Find the session cookie by using a debugger on your favorite browser after logging in on the [adventofcode.com](https://adventofcode.com) site.
 The cookie name is `session`.
 2. Copy `config/config.json.template` to `config/config.json`
 3. Edit `config/config.json` and replace the `session` entry with the session cookie value